simon-frankau/big-classic-mac/README.md

 Might be useful to compare with Macintosh Portable, that has a different memory map and screen size.

-Need to reed up on their interrupts.
+Need to read up on their interrupts.

 VBL interrupt doesn't need to sync with screen!
 Just needs to be 60.15Hz.
 Need a separate real VBL queue, though (Vertical Retrace